MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/named-pipes-connection-fail-no-windows-permission.md

 # Named Pipes connections fail error

-This article helps you to resolve problems related to the Named Pipes connections fail error.
+This article helps you to resolve consistent authentication problem related to the Named Pipes connections fail error.

 ## Symptoms

-The Named Pipes connections fail because the user doesn't have permission to log into Windows.

-The SQLOLEDB provider shows the [SQL Server does not exist or access denied](../startup-shutdown/event-id-7000-access-denied.md) error.
+The SQLOLEDB provider shows the ["SQL Server does not exist or access denied"](../startup-shutdown/event-id-7000-access-denied.md) error.

 Some other providers display both messages in a random order, whether you use integrated security or a SQL login: